nullibrew/text2Graph/README.md

 ## Limitations

-The algorithm for placing nodes is not all that clever (yet), playing with the sentences, and their order may help if proper positioning of the Nodes.
+The algorithm for placing nodes is not all that clever (yet), playing with the sentences, and their order may help in proper positioning of the Nodes.
 There is also a limit to the number of nodes that can be drawn.
 Think of only drawing 1 node of each type to keep things high-level/clear.

 ## Contact
 alex@nulli.com